kjolley/BIGSdb_documentation/dbase_setup.rst

   * Isolate databases only: Switches off display of publication filter in isolate query form by default: either 'yes' or 'no', default 'no'.

+* nowarn_no_designations

+  * Isolate databases only.
+Set to 'yes' to suppress the warning if an isolate submission has no allele designations set.

 * only_sets